emarj/RePAIR_dataset/README.md

 ### Select a patched version

 Available versions:
-- v2: vanilla one
+- v2: vanilla v2, as downloaded from Zenodo
-- v2.0.1: vanilla one with fixed some mistakes
+- v2.0.1: fixing some major GT errors on 3 puzzles
-- v2.0.2:
+- v2.0.2: fixing filenames in metadata '.obj' -> '.png'
-- v2.5b: beta version with corrected GT and metadata v3
+- v2.5b: beta version with corrected GT and new metadata version

 ```python
 from repair_dataset import RePAIRDataset